JMuckian94/MSP3-LyfeHax/README.md

 Signing in to different accounts, I could see the buttons shown for the session users posts and hidden for other account posts.
 These buttons are working as intended.
 The defensive delete modal is also working as intended, warning the user of the finality of their action.
 I tried to create another account but was unsuccessful.
 The app notified me via flash message that the username is already in use.

+## Known Bugs and Errors

+- The landing page carousels do not always loop as intended.
+- Sometimes decorative images squish when transitioning between screen breakpoints
+- The delete modal is dublicated for each user post on the hax page.
+This means the modal id and labels are also duplicated leading to validation errors

+The fixes for these issues are in the works but wont be available in time for project deadline.

 ## Deployment